-River crossing Structure:
+3. Pipeline River crossing Structure:

 It is proposed that new structure be constructed over which the proposed pipeline will cross over the river.
 Pipeline route 1 Alternative 1 is still the preferred route.
-It is proposed that the pipeline would go over the river at two points via four proposed Anchors (as the Waboomsriver splits and has a little non-perennial side stream).
+It is proposed that the pipeline would go over the river at two points over a steel piped bridge anchored on four proposed anchors (as the Waboomsriver splits and has a little non-perennial side stream).
 Please refer Appendix B1.3 for the layout plan of the river crossing, Appendix B3.2 on the CD for a kmz file indicating the position of the proposed river crossing.